VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 21**
+- Document editor can from DOCX files parse everything that will be supported in this version of Document editor

 **Update 20**
 - Document editor can from ODT files parse everything that will be supported in this version of Document editor
 - From DOCX files can Document editor parse paragraphs, different font size, emphasis, color and background color.